Globe Town: the wellbeing mecca of East London

 Leslie Herbert Fruit and Veg

 Oh my.
-They don't make fruit and veg market stalls like this any more.
-Marc Herbert, who has taken the mantle from father Leslie, offers the kind of shopping experience money can't buy.
+They don’t make fruit and veg market stalls like this any more.
+Marc Herbert, who has taken the mantle from father Leslie, offers the kind of shopping experience money can’t buy.
 People who have long moved away still come back on a Saturday to get a fix of real human interaction, as well as very affordable fruit and veg.
 Marc, who has market life in his blood, genuinely seems to enjoy every second of his day serving customers he knows and meeting new ones.
-His sunny personality in infectious and you find yourself returning to the stall to get a fix of wellbeing as well as your bananas.
+His sunny personality is infectious and you find yourself returning to the stall to get a fix of wellbeing as well as your bananas.

 Globe Town may well be the wellbeing capital of the East End, but it knows how to unwind over a cocktail or a pint.
 It has two of the best traditional boozers you will find for miles, and two new kids of the block for some serious cocktails.